-- Japan is very safe country and has one of the highest in the world literacy rates.
+- Japan is a very safe country and has one of the highest in the world literacy rates.
 Gun laws are extremely strict and the country hardly ever sees more than 10 gun deaths per year.
 We roamed the streets of the big and small cities with our kid without being concerned at all for our safety.
-Policeman are exceptionally well trained in various martial arts and are very well respected.
+Policemen are exceptionally well trained in various martial arts and are very well respected.
 Overall Japan would be one of the last counties for you to be worried about your safety.
 Just use common sense and you would have nothing to worry about.

 - Many Japanese people wear face masks.
 This is mainly for health reasons and allergies.
-Also since the majority of them travel via the train / metro it helps them to feel more safe health wise.
+Also since the majority of them travel via the train/metro it helps them to feel more safe health-wise.

-- The vast majority of the signs at train stations, airports, roads etc are translated.
+- The vast majority of the signs at train stations, airports, roads, etc are translated.
 Overall be patient if you are in a situation where you need to ask for advice or directions.
 Japanese people are very nice and polite and will do their best to help.

-- Learning some key phrases, words etc would help.
+- Learning some key phrases, words, etc would help.
 Other than saying “Hi” and “Thank you” in Japanese we did not know much else and we were just fine so do not spend too much time on this.

 - Luggage storage.
 Most hotels would let you store your luggage with them.
 Most of the train stations have plenty of lockers for luggage storage.

-- When paying place the money/credit card at the little tray.
+- When paying to place the money/credit card at the little tray.
 Japanese people only take the payment from that tray and never from your hands.
 This was our experience.

-- Plan your hotels locations strategically.
-Make sure they are close to train / metro stations.
+- Plan your hotel’s locations strategically.
+Make sure they are close to train/metro stations.
 Japan has a superb rail system and you barely ever would need a car if you made a good hotel choice.
 To see how we did it check out the main post going over each of the locations we stayed.
-In each of the cities we have provided a link to the actual hotel.
+In each of the cities, we have provided a link to the actual hotel.
 Hotels we stayed at were walking distance to the train station.

 - Hotels are not cheap.
-Prices are similar to those in USA and Canada.
+Prices are similar to those in the USA and Canada.
 Rooms are noticeably smaller.

 - Make sure you try the Ryokans (the traditional Japanese inns).
 At least one night you should stay at a Ryokan for the experience.
 It is worth it.
 Note that you sleep on the floor on a portable mattress.
 Do not worry it is overall pretty comfortable.
-Food is great too.
+The food is great too.

 - Taxies are decent in Japan.
 Prices are reasonable and drivers would generally not try to screw you over.
 Just like in other countries in larger cities taxies tend to be more expensive.
 Based on our research.

 - Food quality overall is great.
-If you love sushi and raw fish Japan would be a heaven for you food wise.
+If you love sushi and raw fish Japan would be a heaven for you food-wise.

 - Japanese people do not eat on the go.
 This is not a thing there at all.

 - If you are not into raw fish etc there are plenty of other options.
-There are also various Italian and other type of food restaurants.
+There are also various Italian and other types of food restaurants.
 We mainly focused on the local cuisine however and we do recommend it.

 - A lot of local places do not have servers but instead have vending machines located right at the entrance.
 You push the letter/number combination of your dishes, then insert your money.
 The machine will print a ticket which you give to the chef.
-They will let you know when you meal is ready to go pick it up.
+They will let you know when your meal is ready to go pick it up.
 We ate one of the best Udon soup in one of those places.

-- Breakfast, lunch and dinner are the same in most places.
+- Breakfast, lunch, and dinner are the same in most places.
 We had udon soup and chicken with rice for breakfast and we loved it :).